-Under the articles of incorporation, the total number of common shares of stock that the Corporation shall have authority to issue is 75,000,000 shares, at \$0.001 par value per share.
-As of December 31, 2020, and 2019, 50,295,000 shares have been issued and are outstanding.
+Under the articles of incorporation, the total number of common shares of stock that the Corporation shall have authority to issue is one (1) share, at \$0.01 par value per share.
+As of December 31, 2020, one (1) share has been issued and is outstanding.